 The total width of the front teeth in the upper jaw over their height gives us the golden rule.

-The width of the first teeth, the center of the second reveals a golden rule.
+The width of the first teeth and the center of the second reveal a golden rule.

 The golden ratio in the human body